-- Approved Ooredoo's membership in the International Association of Mobile Networks "GSMA". - Approved performance index card for Ooredoo Qatar for 2017. - Approved performance index card for Ooredoo Group for 2017. - Approved the performance evaluations of the executive directors of Ooredoo Qatar for 2016. - Approved the performance evaluations of the executive directors of Ooredoo Group for 2016 - Approved the performance evaluation of the CEO of Ooredoo Group and provided a recommendation to the Board. - Approved the performance evaluation of the CEO of Ooredoo Qatar and provided a recommendation to the Board.
+- Approved Ooredoo's membership in the International Association of Mobile Networks "GSMA". - Approved performance index card for Ooredoo Qatar for 2017. - Approved performance index card for Ooredoo Group for 2017. - of the executive directors of Ooredoo Qatar for 2016. - of the executive directors of Ooredoo Group for 2016 Approved the performance evaluation of - a recommendation to the Board.
+Approved the performance evaluation of the CEO of Ooredoo Qatar and provided a recommendation to the Board.